dwayn/aws-management-suite/README.md

 ### Upgrading
 If you have updated the code base, just run `pip install -r requirements.txt` to install any new dependencies and run `ams internals database upgrade` to run the update scripts for the database tables.
 Upgrade scripts can be run as often as you like, as it will do nothing if the database version matches the code version.
+If the database version is not in sync with the current version defined in the tool, the tool will not allow any operations to be done until the internals database is upgraded; this is avoid the possiblity of corrupting data in the database due to expectations in the software.